-describing the following live aspects.
-The situation: Identify a situation where you have criticised yourself. you can use one of the situations you detected in the exercises above.
-Target: Identify precisely what your self-criticism is targeting.
-Is it a particular thought, emotion, behaviour or physical attribute?
+The situation: Give a short description of a situation whe criticised yourself.
+You can use one of the situation detected in the exercises above.
+Target: Identify precisely what your self-criticism is target it a particular thought, emotion, behaviour or phattribute?
 Be specific.
 Message: Formulate the message of self-criticism in a sentence.
-It can help to notice whether the message is:

-- a judgement (it is selfish to think like that) - a threat (nobody will like you if you act like that) - a devaluation (feeling good won't help you pay the bills).
+It can help to notice whether the message is: a judgement (e.g. "it is selfish to think like that") a threat (e.g. "nobody will like you if you act like that") a devaluation (e.g. "feeling good won't pay the bills").

-The emotional reaction: Identify the emotions that are created by the self-criticism.
-Do you feel small Behavioural reaction: How do you react to the criticism?
-Do you try to escape the criticism by improving yourself rebelling against the criticism collapsing under the pressure of the criticism Self-criticism often occurs between different parts of you with opposing agendas.
+The emotional reaction: Identify the emotions that are created by self-criticism.
+Does the message make you feel small, ashamed, guilty, worthless, deficient, or something else?
+The behavioural reaction: How do you react to the criticism?
+Do you try to escape the criticism by improving yourself rebelling against the criticism collapsing under the pressure of the criticism Self-criticism often occurs between different parts of you which have opposing agendas.
 Systems of self-criticism: Identify situations where you criticise yourself for both doing something and for not doing it, feeling something and not feeling it, thinking something and not thinking it.
 What are the opposing messages?